armin-reichert/pacman-ui-swing/README.md

-##  A JFC/Swing UI for the Pac-Man + Ms. Pac-Man games
+##  A JFC/Swing UI for the Pac-Man + Ms. Pac-Man games (Currently out of sync with core project)

 Note: Sound is not yet implemented after changing to event based sound handling.